Perovskite solar cell: All-perovskite tandems

 A study in 2020 shows that all-perovskite tandems have much lower carbon footprints than silicon-perovskite tandems.

-In 2020, all-perovskite tandem efficiencies hit a new peak of 24.2% efficiency for 1 cm² solar cells.
+Additionally, in 2020, all-perovskite tandem efficiencies hit a new peak of 24.2% efficiency for 1 cm2 solar cells.
 This value was measured and recorded by Japan Electrical Safety and Environment Technology Laboratories, and was reached by passivating defects at grain boundaries of the traditional lead-tin perovskite using zwitterionic molecules.
-They inhibit tin ion oxidation, a process which lowers the efficiency of the solar cell by increasing trap density and preventing diffusion.
+These inhibit tin ion oxidation, a process which lowers the efficiency of the solar cell by increasing trap density and preventing diffusion.
 The introduction of zwitterionic antioxidants greatly boosts the efficiency of these devices while only permitting an additional 2% degradation.
 The addition of zwitterionic substances also requires using an environment rich with formamidine sulfinic acid, catalyzing the necessary reactions to permit charge to transport between the solar cells.

 In November 2022, the all-perovskite tandem efficiency reached a new record of 27.4%.
 This breaks the 2020 record for 1 cm2 solar cells, and was achieved by a joint team from Northwestern University, University of Toronto, and the University of Toledo.
-This cell additionally broke the previous record for Voc for all-perovskite tandems, and was certified by NREL with a PCE of 26.3% and a VOC of 2.13V.
-This marks the “first certified all-perovskite tandem to surpass the record PCE (25.7%) of single-junction perovskite solar cells”.
-Chen et al. have found areas for improvement in the JSC values that put 30% efficiency in the near future.
+This cell additionally broke the previous record for Voc for all-perovskite tandems.
+This same cell was certified by NREL with a PCE of 26.3% and a Voc of 2.13V.
+This marks the "first certified all-perovskite tandem to surpass the record PCE (25.7%) of single-junction perovskite solar cells".
+A study by Chunqing Ma et al. (2020) identified areas for improvement in the Jsc values of perovskite solar cells, suggesting that optimizing these parameters could enable efficiencies exceeding 30%.